FrontEgg: Customer Configuration Guide

 Step 6: Test the Setup

-• User successfully logs in, go to Closure Checklist
+• If the user successfully logs in, proceed to the Closure checklist below.

 Closure checklist